youthsocietyforeducation/yse-learn-github/README.md

-# yse-learn-github
+# YSE - Learn Github!

-Learn how github works!
+This is a simple guide to how github works.
+For official reference, please visit